Akshaysat/historical_data_kite/README.md

 # historical_data_kite
-Download the historical data from Zerodha Kite
+Download the historical data for free from Zerodha Kite.